Practice Example - City of York Council Mental Health Champions Programme

 The City of York Council commissioned Worth-it Positive Education CIC to work in partnership with the School Wellbeing Service to develop a peer support programme, to provide young person led early intervention and prevention within different settings including schools and colleges.

 This project was known as Mental Health Champions (MHC) and was developed and delivered in schools across York.
+This article provides a case study of effective practice in early intervention and prevention.

 Commissioners Identified Needs